 Concert And Grand Concert

 Both these guitars are ideally suited for fingerpicking style with light touch.
-However, these have lower volume ceiling, hence, not suitable for hard strumming.
+However, they have a lower volume ceiling, hence, not suitable for hard strumming.

 Their small size and rounded shape make them perfect for guitarists with smaller body frames.

-Due to their bigger sizes, they can be hard to hold and play for smaller people and beginners.
+However, their bigger size can make it hard to hold and play for smaller people and beginners.

-Jumbo guitars, as the name suggests, are the plus size loud guitars.
+Jumbo guitars, as the name suggests, are the plus-size loud guitars.
 Legendary musicians like Elvis Presley, Bob Dylan, George Harrison and Noel Gallagher used them.
-These guitars have large volume, booming & bassy sound with lot of projection.
+These guitars have large volume, booming & bassy sound with a lot of projection.

-Their large size provides lot of space for sound to reverberate around the body.
-This results in a volume which cant be created using any other small body guitar.
+Their large size provides a lot of space for sound to reverberate around the body.
+The space results in a volume which cant be created using any other small body guitar.
 These are particularly great if you want your guitar to be heard over the crowd.

 The first Jumbo guitar was released in 1937.
-It immediately became popular because of
+It immediately became famous because of